guyroyse/mystery-machine-learning/code/README.md

 ## Up and Running with RedisAI

-I use Docker to get RedisAI up and running.
+I use Docker and Docker Compose to get RedisAI up and running.
 I'm assuming you can get Docker going on your computer.
-Once you have, just run the start-redis.sh shell script and it'll pull down and run an image containing RedisAI.
+Once you have, just run the following command:

+    $ cd docker
-    $ ./start-redis
+    $ docker compose up

 And that's it.